LukasMarckmiller/escalation-ctf/README.md

 # CTF like challenge powered by Docker
-This Repository contains a web challenge with 1 user token and a Linux privilege escalation challenge with a root token.
+This Repository contains a web challenge with a user token and a Linux privilege escalation challenge with a root token.
 <br>This challenge is part of the Hacker Contest at the TU Darmstadt 2021.

 ## Install